Going All In On What I Really Wanted

 In just the last few months I've had over 50 networking conversations, and I’ve stepped up to help organize events for our local Bay Area Careers for Social Impact community.

-Keep holding the balance between getting clear on what you want, and staying open to serendipity and the new ideas and opportunities that will emerge.
+Know that your direction will probably evolve as you go, and that your next step might look different than you first imagined.
+And keep holding the balance between getting clear on what you want, and staying open to serendipity and the new ideas and opportunities that will emerge.
 A “yes and” mindset will go a long way to help you through the uncertainty of this process.

 And finally, don't go it alone.
 I still meet regularly with my accountability partner from the program to swap ideas and validate our experiences.
 Knowing there's someone else who’s in my corner and in the trenches alongside me has made a huge difference.